vortexa-labs/nodely/README.md

 ## Legal Disclaimer

-The CUR token ("CUR") is an experimental cryptocurrency token on the Solana blockchain intended for future utility within the Curiso AI platform.
+The CUR token ("CUR") is an experimental cryptocurrency token on the Solana blockchain intended for future utility within the Nodely AI platform.

 IMPORTANT NOTICE: Trading, holding, or engaging with cryptocurrency tokens carries inherent risks.
 By interacting with the CUR token, users acknowledge and agree that:

 1. No guarantees or warranties are made regarding current or future token utility, value, or platform integration
 2. All cryptocurrency transactions involve substantial risk of loss
-3. Neither Curiso AI nor its developers or contributors shall be held liable for any damages or losses arising from token-related activities
+3. Neither Nodely AI nor its developers or contributors shall be held liable for any damages or losses arising from token-related activities
 4. No information provided constitutes financial, legal, or investment advice
 5. Future utility features and platform integration are subject to change without notice
 6. Users are solely responsible for conducting due diligence and complying with applicable laws and regulations